By Sharifah Alhinai

-If you’re a frequent attendant of heritage festivals or national day celebrations in the countries of the Arabian Gulf, chances are you’ve come across a laywa, one of the numerous traditional dances that have been performed in the region for more than a century.
+If you frequently attend heritage festivals or national day celebrations in the countries of the Arabian Gulf, chances are you’ve come across al-laywa, one of the numerous traditional dances that have been performed in the region for more than a century.
 It begins with the sound of the serannay (a clarinet-like instrument), which is played for a few minutes by an entranced soloist.
 One by one, the listening men begin to form a circle around the soloist.
-Barefooted and moving in a counter clockwise direction, they take two steps forward, two steps back, two steps forward, two steps back…while chanting along to the music.
-It is said that it is this circular movement that gives laywa its name.
+Barefooted and moving in a counter-clockwise direction, they take two steps forward, two steps back, two steps forward, two steps back…while chanting along to the music.
+It is said that it is this circular movement that gives al-laywa its name.

-The lyrics of laywa chants vary and are often barely fathomable or even completely unfathomable at times.
+The lyrics of al-laywa chants vary and are often barely fathomable or even completely unfathomable at times.
 Chants that have historically been sung in laywas in the region include:

 فيروز الغالي ساروا يبيعونه